robert-mccarthy-ca/modern-druid/README.md

 #### **9.2 Phase 2: Regional Saturation & The "Hub-in-a-Box" Service (Years 3-10)**

-With a proven model and an understood food production curve, the growth engines are activated.
+With a proven model and a well-understood food production curve, the growth engines are activated.

 *   **The "Hub-in-a-Box" Service:** Modern Druid Central packages the entire operational model into a deployable, turnkey service for clients (governments, impact investors) with the capital and will to act.
 The premium charged for this service creates a cross-subsidization fund.
 *   **Strategic Seeding of a Global Network:** The profits from paid "Hub-in-a-Box" installations are used to **strategically seed flagship hubs in underserved regions and every major climate zone.** The goal is to create a global network of living seed banks and adaptation research centers.